 MTR

-The MTR (Mass Transit Railway) is to Hong Kong what the London Underground is to London or what the subway is to New York.
-In other words, it is an impressive maze of trains that covers all major destinations in the city.
-The network is made up of underground, overground and light rail trains that run every 2-6 minutes depending on the time of day, from 5 a.m. until 1 a.m.
+The MTR (Mass Transit Railway) is to Hong Kong what the London Underground is to London or what the Subway is to New York.
+In other words, it is an impressive maze of trains covering all major city destinations.
+The network comprises underground, overground, and light rail trains that run every two to six minutes, depending on the time of day, from 5 a.m. until 1 a.m.

 While the MTR is just one public transportation option in Hong Kong, it is by far the most popular and most efficient way to get around.
-In fact, the MTR is responsible for transporting around 4 million people every day.
+In fact, the MTR is responsible for transporting up to four million people every day.

-If you’re just in Hong Kong for the day and plan on traveling a lot, the tourist pass will give you unlimited travel for 24 hours and costs around USD $7.
+If you’re just in Hong Kong for the day and plan on traveling a lot, the tourist pass will give you unlimited travel for 24 hours and costs around $7 USD.
 Or you can get yourself an Octopus Card, which I will discuss later.

 Buses

-You can pay for your bus fare with your Octopus Card (I will talk about this more later, promise) or with cash.
-However, you should note that drivers will only accept exact change so have it ready before you board.
+You can pay for your bus fare with your Octopus Card (I will talk about this more later, I promise) or with cash.
+However, you should note that drivers will only accept exact change, so have it ready before you board.

 Minibuses

 There are two different kinds of minibusses in Hong Kong.
-The green ones are just like mini versions of regular buses.
-And by that I mean they run along set routes and you can hop on and off at designated stops.
-Green minibusses accept Octopus Cards or exact change but they don’t have buttons that tell the driver when you want to get off.
+The green ones run along set routes, and you can hop on and off at designated stops.
+Green minibusses accept Octopus Cards or exact change, but they don’t have buttons that tell the driver when you want to get off.
 Be prepared to yell when you want the bus to stop.

 Red minibusses are more like collective taxis than buses.
-They don’t run set routes and they only accept cash.
-There are no fixed prices for red minibusses because they don’t have fixed stops.
+They don’t run set routes, and they only accept cash.
+Red minibusses have no fixed prices because they don’t have designated stops.
 Instead, you pay when you get off, but you won’t know how much until that moment comes.
-Don’t panic though, it is never very much and the driver will give you change.
+Don’t panic though, it is never very much, and the driver will give you change.

 Trams

 The Trams are the best way to travel for tourists that aren’t in a rush.
-At just USD $0.30 per ride, the trams are dirt cheap and run through some of the best parts of Hong Kong.
+At just $0.33 USD per ride, the trams are dirt cheap and run through some of the best parts of Hong Kong.
 If nothing else, they are a fun experience.
-If you choose to ride the tram make sure you get on at the back of the tram and get off from the front.
-It sounds backward but that’s how it’s done.
+If you choose to ride the tram, make sure you get on at the back and get off from the front.
+It sounds backward, but that’s how it’s done.

 The Octopus Card

-Not only does the Octopus Card provide an easy way to pay for your travel, but you can also use the card in shops, leisure centers, cinemas, car parks and loads of other places.
-It’s a one-card-does-all kind of deal and it makes life so simple.
-If you’re in Hong Kong for more than a day than an Octopus Card is essential.
+The Octopus Card provides an easy way to pay for your travel, and you can also use the card in shops, leisure centers, cinemas, car parks, and many other places.
+It’s a one-card-does-all kind of deal, and it makes life so simple.
+If you’re in Hong Kong for more than a day, then an Octopus Card is essential.

-Aside from its ease of use, it also comes in handy when you rather not get cash.
-Aside from the aforementioned means of transportation and some small food stands and stores, you can pay pretty much everywhere by card in Hong Kong and so not having to withdraw any cash saves you from all the currency conversion hassle.
+Aside from its ease of use, it also comes in handy when you prefer to avoid getting cash.
+Aside from the means mentioned earlier of transportation and some small food stands and stores, you can pay everywhere by card in Hong Kong, so not having to withdraw any cash saves you from all the currency conversion hassle.

 Get your Octopus Card here